 “Jeremy was genuinely excited to play the shows.
 It brought a fresh energy to everything,” Wolcott said.
 “It really made it fun in a way that it hadn’t been in the past few iterations.”

 We Are The Union went on to release their fourth studio album titled “Self Care” in 2018 with Hunter writing most of the horn lines.
 Wolcott said that he noticed Hunter’s great writing skill and ability to put together melodies and felt that he would be better at putting together the instrumentation section.

 “We saw not only is Jeremy a sick trombone player, but they are also a great writer, and their melodies are great, and their sense of what a horn section should be doing is incredible,” Wolcott said.
 “There was a point where we all kind of realized that Jeremy might be better than all of us at our instruments in this band.”

 While their relationship was successful for many years, this year’s FEST performance will show a different side.
 This year the roles are reversed and We Are The Union will play as the backing band to Hunter’s solo project, “Skatune Network.”

-Currently, Hunter is preparing for a vinyl release through Boston based record label Counter Intuitive Records.
+Currently, Hunter is preparing to release a collection of ska covers with an album titled "Pick It the F--k Up", through Boston based record label Counter Intuitive Records.